Sudharma/challenge-code/README.md

 # Code Completion/Testing Criteria

 * Unit Tested
-* Basic Validations which returns 400 Bad Request as Status codes
+* Basic Validations which returns 400 Bad Request as Status codes and verbose message.
+Note that this is just vanilla error message and not meant be considered as for production level code.